utf18/go-mux/README.md

 i added a simple prometheus gauge in the gauge.go file to show how to get updated metrics while the http server is running and blocking.

-I guess i could have used a middleware to take care of this, but since this repo is solely based for my learnings, i will stay with this.

 ### Contributing